mmlab-aueb/nmp/av-delay-measurements/README.md

 ##### Video

-The *udp_audio_relay_server.py* acts as a udp VIDEO relay server and must run on a machine with a public IP and open UDP ports 10000, 10001, 20000, 20001
+The *udp_video_relay_server.py* script acts as a udp VIDEO relay server and must run on a machine with a public IP and open UDP ports 10000, 10001, 20000, 20001

 First run the relay server: